 Sydney’s First Concept

-Sydney came up with her idea to add LED lights to her bike arm during the Superhero Boost event.
+Sydney came up with her idea to add LED lights to her bike arm during the BOOST event.
 She looked at using Google’s DIY Artificial Intelligence technology and LED lights.
 In the end, she decided she liked the idea of the lights, but she needed to power it with something more lightweight.

 Buddy Work After The Workshop